Reconstructive Surgery Helps Man Pursue Music Career

 “This accident has forced me to relearn simple things most people take for granted,” said Robert.
 “But I have Dr. Patel to thank for giving me a new lease on life.
 He repaired my hand and face so I could play the guitar again and feel more confident and comfortable every day.”

 “We are thrilled to be able to help Robert,” said Dr. Patel.
 “I’ve operated on him about ten times within the past year, and we are pleased with the success of the reconstructive surgeries we’ve performed on his face and hand.
 We wish him the best of luck as he pursues his career in music.”

 About The Plastic Surgery Center

 Located in Shrewsbury, New Jersey, The Plastic Surgery Center’s team of doctors has more than 50 years of combined experience performing facial, skin, and body cosmetic surgery.
-They offer cutting edge cosmetic and reconstructive procedures and have developed a number of innovative surgical techniques offered at few other facilities in the world.
-The Plastic Surgery Center doctors are committed to excellence providing exceptional, personalized care in a friendly, comfortable setting using the most advanced equipment available.
+They offer cutting-edge cosmetic and reconstructive procedures and have developed a number of innovative surgical techniques offered at a few other facilities in the world.
+The Plastic Surgery Center doctors are committed to excellence in providing exceptional, personalized care in a friendly, comfortable setting using the most advanced equipment available.